javilinux/javilinux.github.io/_posts/2021-03-02-JPGChatWriteup.md

 ```

 So we can do library hijacking because we can use the SETENV to change the PYTHONPATH.

-We check the python script first
+We check the python script first:
 ```bash
 wes@ubuntu-xenial:~$ cat /opt/development/test_module.py
 ```